Apache: Social organization

 All Apache peoples lived in extended family units (or family clusters); they usually lived close together, with each nuclear family in separate dwellings.
 An extended family generally consisted of a husband and wife, their unmarried children, their married daughters, their married daughters' husbands, and their married daughters' children.
 Thus, the extended family is connected through a lineage of women who live together (that is, matrilocal residence), into which men may enter upon marriage (leaving behind his parents' family).

 When a daughter married, a new dwelling was built nearby for her and her husband.
 Among the Navajo, residence rights are ultimately derived from a head mother.
 Although the Western Apache usually practiced matrilocal residence, sometimes the eldest son chose to bring his wife to live with his parents after marriage.
 All tribes practiced sororate and levirate marriages.

 Apache men practiced varying degrees of "avoidance" of his wife's close relatives, a practice often most strictly observed by distance between mother-in-law and son-in-law.
 The degree of avoidance differed by Apache group.
 The most elaborate system was among the Chiricahua, where men had to use indirect polite speech toward and were not allowed to be within visual sight of the wife's female relatives, whom he had to avoid.
 His female Chiricahua relatives through marriage also avoided him.

 Several extended families worked together as a "local group", which carried out certain ceremonies, and economic and military activities.
 Political control was mostly present at the local group level.
-Local groups were headed by a chief, a male who had much influence due to his effectiveness and reputation.
+Local groups were headed by a chief, an influential man with an impressive reputation.
 The position was not hereditary, and was often filled by members of different extended families.
 The chief's influence was as strong as he was evaluated to be—no group member was obliged to follow the chief.
 Western Apache criteria for a good chief included: industriousness, generosity, impartiality, forbearance, conscientiousness, and eloquence in language.

 Many Apache peoples joined several local groups into "bands".
 Banding was strongest among the Chiricahua and Western Apache, and weak among the Lipan and Mescalero.
 The Navajo did not organize into bands, perhaps because of the requirements of the sheepherding economy.
 However, the Navajo did have "the outfit", a group of relatives that was larger than the extended family, but smaller than a local group community or a band.

 On a larger level, Western Apache bands organized into what Grenville Goodwin called "groups".
 He reported five groups for the Western Apache: Northern Tonto, Southern Tonto, Cibecue, San Carlos, and White Mountain.
 The Jicarilla grouped their bands into "moieties", perhaps influenced by the northeastern Pueblo.
 The Western Apache and Navajo also had a system of matrilineal "clans" organized further into phratries (perhaps influenced by the western Pueblo).